 Bill would ban smoking in cars when kids under 12 are present

-Doctors said there's no safe level of secondhand smoke exposure and kids are particularly vulnerable.

-"It's a tremendous number of kids who are impacted by secondhand smoke.
-Something like 35% of kids," said Dr. Jamie Garfield of the Temple Lung Center.
+Thus was born Senate Bill 279, which Yaw introduced this week.
+If it becomes law, adults smoking in a car with children under 12 years old could face a $100 fine the first time they're caught.
+That would rise to $250 for a second offense.
+Nine states currently restrict smoking in cars carrying children, according to the U.S. Centers for Disease Control.

+Secondhand smoke in any quantity is bad for anybody, said Dr. Jamie Garfield, a professor of thoracic medicine and surgery at the Temple Lung Center in Philadelphia and a media representative for the American Lung Association.
+But she said children are particularly vulnerable.

-"They cannot get out of the car," Garfield added.
-"So sometimes they are sort of forced essentially to have these high levels of secondhand smoke exposure."
+"They cannot get out of the car or get out of the home," Garfield said.
+"And so sometimes they are sort of forced, essentially, to have these high levels of secondhand smoke exposure."

-First-time offenders will get a $100 fine, which goes up to $250 for a second offense.
+She said despite growing awareness of the dangers of secondhand smoke, about 35% of children are still exposed to it.

+Aimee Van Cleave, the American Lung Association's director of advocacy for Pennsylvania and West Virginia, said the law is a good start, despite what she considers notable limitations: the application only to children under 12 and the fact that smoking in a car with children would be a secondary offense, meaning an adult could only be ticketed if the driver is first pulled over for something else.

 for more features.